BrunoCeliz/Easy_SPH/README.md

 * ...and references therein.

+## Instructions:

+* Clone this repository `git clone https://github.com/BrunoCeliz/Easy_SPH.git`.

+* On the folder, create a "build" directory `mkdir build`.

+* Go to the recently created directory `cd build` and point to the CMake file `cmake ..`.

+* Compile with Make `make`.

+* Run and visualise the default example! `./sph`.

+### Fine-tune your preferred conditions:

+* On the file `src/sph.cpp` you will find the initial positions & velocities, viscosity, target density, amount of particles and neighbors to search, total time and time step, kinetic kick and density threshold, size, etc.

 ## Warnings:

 The GUI part of the code highly relies on Qt5.
 Particularly, check for `apt install qtbase5-dev qtbase5-dev-tools`.

+### WIP:

+Ease the selection of options & parameters.
+Create a few initial conditions (not only a rotating gas cloud).